 "(c) a designated authority or mechanism to implement this policy or plan"?

-The Déline Renewable Resources Council will have primary responsibility for implementing the Great Bear Lake Biosphere Reserve plan.
+The Dél_lne Renewable Resources Council will have primary responsibility for overseeing the Sahtu Biosphere Reserve stewardship plan.

 "(d) programmes for research, monitoring, education and training"?
 If yes, describe.
 If not, describe what is planned.